Build schedules around how your week actually trades

 Add forecast, opening times, and event-driven trade.

-Build the first draft
+Build the rota plan

-Use the builder to get a workable rota on screen quickly.
+Get a workable rota on screen quickly.

 Tighten key shifts